fabarca/andar/docs/index.md

 # Welcome to Andar Docs

-Andar module implement a PathModel class that allows to define, build and parse templated file paths.
+Andar package implements a PathModel class that allows to define, build and parse templated file paths.

 ## Project Overview